jhamilton2394/Square-Sync-Manager/Squarespace account tutorial.md

-If you would like to test out Squarespace Companion but you don't have a Squarespace website, you can follow this tutorial to get a free trial.
+If you would like to test out Square Sync Manager but you don't have a Squarespace website, you can follow this tutorial to get a free trial.
 If you just need to find your API key, jump to step 6.
 ```
 1. Navigate to squarespace.com and click get started.
 ```